Kristina01111000/Drws_site/README.md

 Finalize scorecard page - nearly there

-- On the two scorecard pages add buttons that link them to scorecard page, anchor it to the actual download section
 - Make some questions about the chair exercise for the quiz
 - Make quiz for the 3rd lesson
 - Make quiz for the 4th lesson